 Fernando Caruncho was awarded with the SGD LIFETIME ACHIEVEMENT AWARD, in 2017, by the Society of Gardens Designers.

-Constructing the model - which eventually becomes a work of art in its own right - is a fundamental exercise for this landscape architect: it allows him to preview, to adjust reflections, aesthetical balance, shading, water points, and connections to buildings.
+Constructing the model - which eventually becomes a work of art on its own - is a fundamental exercise for this landscape architect: it allows him to preview, to adjust reflections, aesthetical balance, shading, water points, and connections to buildings.

 In the case of Santar, an elliptical model on a 1/250 scale was made, measuring 4.20 by 2.44 metres.
 As in previous works, the model is not restrained to the gardens Caruncho will work on.
 It encompasses the whole town and the surrounding vine landscape, and thus communicates the cultural anthropic force of the place.